ccceye/Apple-macOS-IOS/OSX命令行用户应会的八个实用程序.md

 ## 6. say

-This is a fun one: say converts text to speech, using the same TTS engine OS X uses for VoiceOver.
+This is a fun one: `say` converts text to speech, using the same `TTS engine` OS X uses for `VoiceOver`.
 Without any options, say will simply speak whatever text you give it out loud.:

 `$ say "Never trust a computer you can't lift."`

-You can also use say to speak the contents of a text file with the -f flag, and you can store the resulting audio clip with the -o flag:
+You can also use say to speak the contents of a text file with the `-f` flag, and you can store the resulting audio clip with the `-o` flag:

 `$ say -f mynovel.txt -o myaudiobook.aiff`

-The say command can be useful in place of console logging or alert sounds in scripts.
-For instance, you can set up an Automator or Hazel script to do batch file processing and then announce the task’s completion with say.
+The `say` command can be useful in place of console logging or alert sounds in scripts.
+For instance, you can set up an Automator or Hazel script to do batch file processing and then announce the task’s completion with `say`.

-But the most enjoyable use for say is rather more sinister: if you have ssh access to a friend or coworker’s Mac, you can silently log into their machine and haunt them through the command line.
+But the most enjoyable use for `say` is rather more sinister: if you have `ssh` access to a friend or coworker’s Mac, you can silently log into their machine and haunt them through the command line.
 Give ‘em a Siri-ous surprise.

-You can set the voice (and language!) used by say by changing the default setting in the Dictation & Speech panel in System Preferences.
+You can set the voice (and language!) used by `say` by changing the default setting in the **Dictation & Speech** panel in System Preferences.

+## 7. diskutil

+`diskutil` is a command line interface to the **Disk Utility** app that comes with OS X. It can do everything its graphical cousin can, but it also has some extra capabilities—such as filling a disk with zeroes or random data.
+Simply type `diskutil list` to see the path names of disks and removable media attached to your machine, and then point the command at the volume you want to operate on. **Be careful: `diskutil` can permanently destroy data if it’s used incorrectly**.